American Freightways Truck Accident Lawyers

-Originally founded in 1982, American Freightways provided truckload motor carrier services throughout Arkansas, becoming a publicly held corporation seven years later.
+Originally founded in 1982, American Freightways provided truckload motor carrier services throughout Arkansas and became a publicly held corporation seven years later.
 By 2000, the trucking company was recognized as one of the leading U.S. carrier companies.
-By the end of 2001, FedEx acquired American Freightways along with Viking Freight to form FedEx Freight, providing on-time delivery across North America, the U.S. Virgin Islands and Puerto Rico.
+By the end of 2001, FedEx acquired American Freightways along with Viking Freight to form FedEx Freight, providing on-time delivery across North America, the U.S. Virgin Islands, and Puerto Rico.

 Today, American Freightways, under the brand FedEx Freight, is a leading provider in the United States of LTL (less than truckload) freight services.
 This convenient one-stop shopping for all customers requiring LTL services continues to make it one of the most reliable freight delivery options available.